syncfusion-content/maui-docs/MAUI/CircularProgressBar/getting-started.md

 documentation: ug
 ---

-# Getting started with .NET MAUI ProgressBar (Progress Bar)
+# Getting started with .NET MAUI SfCircularProgressBar (Circular Progress Bar)

-This section explains the steps required to add the progress bar control with the progress and its customizable elements such as indeterminate, segment, progress fill, and track fill.
+This section explains the steps required to add the circular progress bar control with the progress and its customizable elements such as indeterminate, segment, progress fill, and track fill.
 This section covers only the basic features needed to know and gets started with the Syncfusion progress bar.

-## Creating an application using the .NET MAUI ProgressBar
+## Creating an application using the .NET MAUI SfCircularProgressBar

 * Create a new .NET MAUI application in the Visual Studio.